lkiesow/leihs-wiki/Leihs-developer-guide.md

 If you have your own fork of leihs, push your contribution to your fork and send us a pull request.
 You don't need to worry about any further steps, we'll take care of the rest.
 If you want to be extra-nice, you can pack your new translations into a .mo file using the gettext:pack task:

     $ bundle exec rake gettext:pack

+This goes through each .po file and creates a matching machine-readable and compressed .mo file in the `locale/nn_NN/LC_MESSAGES` directory.

 ### Translating to a new language